- About The Program

 Marshall University’s College of Education & Professional Development programs are accredited by CAEP (Council for the Accreditation of Educator Preparation).
 In addition, the school library media program has been reviewed and recognized by CAEP and the American Association of School Librarians (AASL) as a School Librarianship Education Program.

 For more information on Marshall University’s Online Master of Education with School Library Media area of emphasis, contact Dr. Kimberly McFall, School Library Media Program Coordinator, email@example.com,

 Students must apply for admission to the Marshall University Graduate College.
-They can enroll in the certification program or in the Master of Arts program in Elementary or Secondary Education with School Library Media as an area of emphasis.
+They can enroll in the certification program or in the Master of Arts program in Education with School Library Media as an area of emphasis.
 Admission requires a Baccalaureate degree from a regionally accredited college or university, undergraduate grade point average of at least 2.5 or a master’s degree and licensure as a general education teacher.

 Information about applying for admissions, including the admission application, can be found on Marshall University Graduate College’s admission web site ( http://www.marshall.edu/graduate/programs/how-to-apply-for-admission/ ) or by contacting the program coordinator.